 The procedure usually takes about 1-2 hours under general anaesthetic and involves precise surgery.
-The fallopian tubes have very small internal openings and are best seen using magnification.
+The Fallopian tubes have very small internal openings and are best seen using magnification.
 This enables the surgeon to join the tubes together accurately using delicate stitches to give the best possible results.

 What happens after the operation?

 You will be given painkillers to make you comfortable and will spend one to two nights in hospital.
 You will need someone to drive you home.
-You will need Ibruprofen and Paracetamol to keep you comfortable at home.
+You will need Ibuprofen and Paracetamol to keep you comfortable at home.
 These can be bought over the counter.
 You should take the first week at home very easy and then gradually get back to normal activities.

 At the time your doctor consents you for the treatment he will discuss possible complications with you, these may include: bruising around the wound which is common and does not need treatment.
 Occasionally infection occurs in the wound and you may need antibiotics.